The Dialogic Change Model presents a structured way for organizations to plan and implement their stakeholder communication initiatives.

 - Stakeholder communication monitoring system in place

-This phase is optional – It is common for many stakeholder dialogues to end after the successful completion of phase three.
-However, some stakeholder communication initiatives do move on to get set up as “sustainable structures”.
+It is common for many stakeholder dialogues to end after the successful completion of phase three.
+However, some stakeholder communication initiatives do move on to get set up as “sustainable structures” as this fourth phase.
 This can take many forms including replication of programs at other locations or across multiple projects or formalizing the stakeholder dialogue process within the organization.

 The major challenge in Phase 4 is keeping the spirit of change alive.
 The process from the more loosely structured initiative to an institution is not necessarily an easy process.
 Replication or institutionalization often requires a professional management structure.
 Roles change and decision-making structures have to become more efficient.
 Existing management structures require additional legitimacy and credibility.
 Therefore, it is recommended that the original core group remains actively involved in Phase 4 of a Stakeholder Dialogue, progressively handing over their function to new actors and transferring the process step by step into its future structure.